Angold-4/cs/docs/parsingtech/1Introduction.md

 Include Chapter 1 & 2 of the book: **[Parsing Techniques](ParsingTechniques.pdf)**.

-**Parsing (syntactic analysis) is one of the best understood branches of computer science.** And of course parsers are being used extensively in a number of disciplines:
+**Parsing (syntactic analysis) is probably one of the best understood branches of computer science.** And of course parsers are being used extensively in a number of disciplines:

 ### In Computer Science
 * **Compiler Construction**